2lenet/CruditBundle/README.md

 ## js / css Developpement

-To update the js or the css please run
+To update the JS or the CSS please run

 `npm install`